-Groups of men and women have been constituted only because the social institution of the hierarchy (and thus the social organization) is a primary principle, just as it is the gender that gives rise Sense to the physical characteristic of sex (which would in itself have no meaning).
+Groups of men and women have been formed only because the social institution of the hierarchy (and by that means the social organization) is a primary principle, just as it is the kind that gives meaning to the physical characteristic of sex (which does not contain any sense in itself).

 The concept of gender really began to spread in France in the mid-nineteenth century when the European Community addressed gender and gender issues in the search for effective equality.
 Starting with 1990, the debates on parity encourage work on gender to take into account the political field.
-As early as the 1993 years, the Janine Mossuz-Lavau (9) On the visibility of women in relation to voting, elections and eligibility have allowed for a first approximation between gender studies and the political field.
+As early as the 1993 years, the Janine Mossuz-Lavau (9) on the visibility of women in relation to voting, elections and eligibility allowed a first rapprochement between gender studies and the political field.

-The sociology of work will complete convincing of the need to take sex into account systematically.
-In this context, during the 1990 years, the creation of specific research modules such as the Mage (Labor market and gender) around the sociologist Margaret Maruani Who, after having been interested in the sexual division of labor, today analyzes the sexual division of the labor market.
+The sociology of work will finally convince people of the need to take gender into account in a systematic way.
+In this context, during the 1990 years, the creation of specific research modules such as Mage (Labor Market and Gender) around the sociologist Margaret Maruani who, after having been interested in the sexual division of labor, analyzes today the sexual division of the labor market.

 Whether in history, anthropology or today in most social sciences, in France, gender is the object of growing interest within the university while in the United States, the concept used To the contrary seems to have lost its provocative power and its heuristic value, ie it no longer allows us to discover new avenues of research or to take a fresh look at classical themes.
 Young French researchers interested in this theme are all the more enthusiastic because they find themselves free from militancy which hampers the recognition of their predecessors.
 In this sense, their main issue is to give gender a theoretical status devoid of ideology in the human sciences.